Brandon Wood: Pittsburgh Pirates

-Wood was claimed off waivers by the Pittsburgh Pirates on April 22.
+Wood was claimed off waivers by the Pittsburgh Pirates on April 22, 2011.
 In his April 25 debut for the Pirates, a home game against the Washington Nationals, Wood hit a two-run double and was part of a four-run fourth inning that gave the Pirates a 4–2 win.
-Wood played in a career high 99 games, hitting 7 home runs with 31 RBI's but struggled to make sufficient contact, managing just a .220 average.
+Wood played in a career high 99 games, hitting 7 home runs with 31 RBI, but struggled to make sufficient contact, managing just a .220 average.

-Later career
+Colorado Rockies

 Wood signed a minor league contract with the Colorado Rockies on November 17, 2011.
-He spent nearly all the season with the Rockies Triple-A affiliate Colorado Springs, hitting 10 home runs with 64 RBIs and a batting average of .259.
+He spent nearly all the season with the Triple-A Colorado Springs Sky Sox, hitting 10 home runs with 64 RBI and a batting average of .259.

+Kansas City Royals

-On November 16, 2012, the Kansas City Royals confirmed they had signed Wood to a minor-league contract for the 2013 season.
+On November 16, 2012, the Kansas City Royals confirmed they had signed Wood to a minor league contract.
 No financial terms of the deal were announced.
+Wood played in 17 games for the Triple-A Omaha Storm Chasers in 2013, batting .264/.304/.396 with two home runs and seven RBI.

+Baltimore Orioles

+On May 9, 2013, Wood was traded to the Baltimore Orioles in exchange for cash considerations.
+In 48 games for the Triple-A Norfolk Tides, he slashed .216/.250/.309 with two home runs and 23 RBI.
+Wood was released by the Orioles organization on July 26.

+Sugar Land Skeeters

-Wood signed a minor league contract with the San Diego Padres in December 2013.
-He was released in March 2014.
+On December 26, 2013, Wood signed a minor league contract with the San Diego Padres organization.
+He was released prior to the start of the season on March 21, 2014.

 Wood then played for the Sugar Land Skeeters of the Atlantic League of Professional Baseball, an independent baseball league.
-He batted .098 in 25 games, and decided to retire.
+He batted .098 with one home run and five RBI in 25 games, and decided to retire.

-Post-retirement revelations
+Personal life

 In an interview with Baseball America in April 2021, Wood chronicled his mental health struggles while playing in 2010, suggesting that near-daily panic attacks undermined his ascent to a prosperous playing career in the big leagues.
 “I was just so light-headed.
 I couldn’t really breathe—I had this feeling of pure fear,” Wood said.
 “I have to have success here and I don’t know how I’m going to do it.”
 Wood chose to suffer in silence, worried that simply admitting he needed help with his mental state would be perceived poorly by manager Mike Scioscia and negatively impact his career far more than the daily panic attacks.